 AI still remains today one of the most fundamental transformative technologies that we have ever seen in the history of mankind and with this transformative power comes fears about its long-term potential.

 Artificial intelligence presents three major areas of ethical concern and ethical issues for society: privacy and surveillance, bias and discrimination, and perhaps the deepest, most difficult philosophical question of the era, the role of human judgment, said Sandel, who teaches a course in the moral, social, and political implications of new technologies.

 Most AI experts agree that this is the area of most concern for ethics.
 The more we are part of current technological progress and data is used to make informed decisions, the more data is collected by AI algorithms about us which results in ethical data privacy issues.
 Data can be incredibly sensitive and it’s important to have a say in how it should be used because we don’t want our lives to be exposed out there to drive decisions without our informed consent and permission.

 - Bias and discrimination:

-Bias is the act of discarding, judging or treating a person harshly based on their race, gender, beliefs and so forth.
-The whole problem we are all trying to address around diversity, equity and inclusions as well as human rights.
+Bias is the act of discarding, judging, or treating a person harshly based on their race, gender, beliefs, and so forth.
+The whole problem we are all trying to address is around diversity, equity, and inclusions as well as human rights.

-In ethics it is used to describe any kind of prejudice for or against one thing over another.
-When we look at biases within the context of intelligent and autonomous systems, this means looking for explainable AI and trustworthy AI that are are not utilising false positives, fake content, impacting human dignity or leveraging human weaknesses to make next best recommendations.
+In ethics, it is used to describe any kind of prejudice for or against one thing over another.
+When we look at biases within the context of intelligent and autonomous systems, this means looking for explainable AI and trustworthy AI that are not utilizing false positives, fake content, impacting human dignity, or leveraging human weaknesses to make the next best recommendations.